 That’s about it, and you have successfully encrypted your flash drive.

-How to encrypt a flash drive with VeraCrypt
+How to lock a pen drive with VeraCrypt

 VeraCrypt is another great alternative to Bitlocker.
 Unlike Bitlocker, it allows you to choose your encryption and hashing algorithms.
 Just like KakaSoft, VeraCrypt is also a third-party software.